 Your job as sponsor is to move the candidate away from focusing strictly on book learning of the various acts governing insolvency and restructuring to being able to assess and apply the rules to the varied situations that occur in real life.
-That is not to say that the book learning aspect should be ignored or denigrated - the CQP is a competency-based learning process that focuses on the ability to perform tasks required of a CIRP, but it has to be recognized that knowledge is a fundamental cornerstone and that an ability to apply knowledge presupposes a high degree of mastery of the subject matter.
+That is not to say that the book learning aspect should be ignored as knowledge is a fundamental cornerstone to demonstration of competency.
 Competency is achieved when the candidate can apply knowledge in practice.